The 5W2H Method: A Simple Framework for Asking the Right Questions (Free PPT)

 • New Product Development - Detail a new product concept using the 5W2H framework.

-• Quality Control - Apply 5W2H to understand defects and put preventive controls in place.
+• Quality Control - Apply 5W2H to understand defects and implement preventive controls.

 • Event Planning - Use 5W2H to orchestrate the specifics of an upcoming event.